rorygleeson/LoRa-ABP-TTN-Atmega-BMP280/README.md

 BSFrance LoRa32u4 and Adafruit Feather 32u4 LoRa Radio (RFM9x) both work and have been tested.
 Tested with single channel Dragino gateway, connected to TTN.
 ABP mode.
+LMIC library by matthijskooijman.
 Sensor is GY BME/P280     (BMP280 with Temperature, Height and Pressure) This setup assumes the BMP280 will operate in I2C mode (and not SPI).

+MALE SURE TO FOLLOW ALL STEPS

 For both the Lora dev boards (BSFrance/Adafruit),  Connect Pin 6 and IO1  together (required for LMIC LoRa library).